lukas/ml-class/README.md

 Getting your machine setup is essential to following along with a class.
 I try really hard to make this class as easy to setup as possible, but setting up a machine for development can be challenging if you haven't done it before.
 When in doubt, copy the error messages into Google!
 All of the programs you need to install for this are extremely standard and for any issue you run into, hundreds of other people have encountered the same issue.

-First of all, you need to have python installed.
-You can download python at https://www.python.org/downloads/.

-The material should work with python 2 or 3.
-If you don't know the difference I would install python 3.

-### For people who haven't done a lot of programming
+### Reading material for people who haven't done a lot of programming

 If you are uncomfortable opening up a terminal, I strongly recommend doing a quick tutorial before you take this class.
 Setting up your machine can be painful but once you're setup you can get a ton out of the class.
 I recommend getting started ahead of time.